All Episodes

 That's a great question.

-Now, we had five hundred and seventy-four official riots.
+Now, we had 574 official riots.

 That was the result of the summer of 2020.

-They were not peaceful protests, they were violent riots.
+They were violent riots.

-One staffer accused his colleagues of acting like a bloodthirsty mob demanding someone be fired for green lighting your op-ed.
+One staffer accused his colleagues of acting like a bloodthirsty mob, demanding someone be fired for green lighting your op-ed.

-Another staffer openly weeping and lamenting that that none of his friends would talk to him or anything because he worked for a company that published something written by a sitting Republican senator.
+Another staffer openly weeping and lamenting that none of his friends would talk to him or anything because he worked for a company that published something written by a sitting Republican senator.

-I mean I I I I'm sitting here in shock.
+I mean, I'm sitting here in shock.

-I mean, is is that are people that sensitive, hypersensitive?
+I mean, are people that sensitive, hypersensitive?

-Are they are they that um uh woke that they can't even read an alternative viewpoint, which by the way, you were making perfect sense because we didn't lift a finger to stop those riots.
+Which, by the way, you were making perfect sense because we didn't lift a finger to stop those riots.

 And again, supported by a majority of the American people, but all of these liberals at places like the New York Times and CNN and MSNBC live in such a bubble, so insulated from normal Americans who hold normal traditional viewpoints that they think that literally any kind of words that cause them to disagree is violence.

-This op-ed puts my life at risk.
+That's why they kept saying, this op-ed puts my life at risk.

 These words are violence.